bpinsard/CoRe/drafts/seq_rep/cover_letter.md

  - Centre de Recherche de l'Institut Universitaire de Gériatrie de Montréal
 ---

-Please find attached the manuscript "<place final title here>" by Pinsard, Boutin, Gabitov, Lungu, Benali and Doyon, for consideration as a research article in Elife neuroscience category.
+Please find attached the manuscript "Consolidation alters the motor sequence-specific distributed representations." by Pinsard, Boutin, Gabitov, Lungu, Benali and Doyon, for consideration as a research article in Elife neuroscience category.

 This article investigates the reorganization of the networks supporting the expression of newly acquired sequential skills after their consolidation using novel multivariate measures between fMRI BOLD activity patterns.